Smile4ever/firefoxaddons/FastNav/README.md

 #FastNav
 Quickly navigate to the next page with your keyboard.
-Press shift+n to go to the next page, press shift+p to go to the previous page.
+Press n to go to the next page, press p to go to the previous page.